 On October 4, Laurens was involved in the Battle of Germantown, as Washington’s forces surprise-attacked the British north of Philadelphia.
 At one point, the Americans were stymied by a large stone mansion occupied by the enemy.
 After several attempts to take the building failed, Laurens and a French volunteer, the chevalier Duplessis-Mauduit, came up with their own daring plan.
 They gathered some straw to set on fire and place at the front door of the house.
 According to another officer’s account of Laurens’s actions that day, “He rushed up to the door of Chew’s House, which he forced partly open, and fighting with his sword with one hand, with the other he applied the wood work a flaming brand, and what is very remarkable, retired from under the tremendous fire of the house, with but a very slight wound.”
 Laurens was struck by a musket ball that went through part of his right shoulder, and he made a sling for his arm from his uniform sash.

 John Laurens established a courageous reputation at the Battle of Germantown.
-However, he also made a name for himself as a rather rash young man.
+However he also made a name for himself as a rather rash young man.
 Washington certainly appreciated Laurens’s bravery in addition to his intelligence and writing skills.
-Therefore, two days after Germantown, on October 6, 1777, John Laurens was officially appointed an aide-de-camp to Washington with the rank of Lieutenant Colonel.
+Two days after Germantown, on October 6, 1777, John Laurens was officially appointed an aide-de-camp to Washington with the rank of Lieutenant Colonel.
 It is a miracle that Washington was able to keep him in an office for much of the war.

 Despite all of these tasks, John was still able to pursue a personal undertaking to which he apparently devoted much time and thought.
 Laurens envisioned enlisting slaves into the Continental Army.
 They would form their own “black battalions,” and in return, be offered their personal freedom.
 It was quite a radical idea, considering it came from the son of one of the largest plantation owners in the south.
 But it was something that Laurens believed in very strongly, as evidenced in the following excerpt from a letter to his father in 1778: